EricssonResearch/dnt/getting_started/scenario_notification/README.md

 #### Failing one path

-To investigate the case of a network failure the path going over the ens2f0 interfaces can be interrupted with the following command from the mininet CLI:
+To investigate the case of a network failure, the path going over the ens2f0 interfaces between nodes **plague** and **terror** can be interrupted with the following command from the mininet CLI:
 ```
 mininet> terror ip link set dev ens2f0 down
 ```